okteto/self-signed-certificates/README.md

 ## Install the self-signed CA

-We recommend that you install the self-signed CA we created on all the devices that you'll be using to access your Okteto Enterprise instance, to avoid having any SSL trust issues.
+We recommend that you install the self-signed intermediate CA we created on all the devices that you'll be using to access your Okteto Enterprise instance, to avoid having any SSL trust issues.

 For MacOS:

 1. Open the KeyChain Access
-1. Import `ca.pem` to the `Login` keychain.
 1. Import `ca-intermediate.pem` to the `Login` keychain.
+1. Double click on the newly added certificate in your KeyChain,  and set the trust policy to 'Always'